 General Advice for Both Hard and Soft Carriers

 If you have trouble bending or lifting, then you’ll need to factor in the size and weight of the carrier and whether you’ll be able to lift and walk with it.
 Some carriers have alternate straps.
 Some can have wheels added on.

 The cat should be able to stand up, lie down and turn around comfortably.

 General advice is that the carrier is 1.5 times bigger than the cat.
-Don’t be tempted to get a carrier that’s too big as cats prefer smaller spaces.
-The bigger the carrier then the more they’ll tip around and slide about inside.
+Don’t be tempted to get a carrier that’s too big, as cats prefer smaller spaces.
+The bigger the carrier, the more they’ll tip around and slide about inside.

 Make the inside as comfortable and as calming as you can.
 You can spray synthetic pheromones over any blankets and toys.
 It’s also possible to use medicine to calm cats for travel.

 Carriers with multiple openings are useful if you’re concerned that it’ll be difficult getting your animal in and out of the carrier.
 Top-loading carriers are a good idea if you have a nervous cat.

 If you’re travelling long-distance, then the carrier should be large enough to include a food and drink bowl.
 In a car, you might also like to fit in a litter box.